Types Of Fastenings In Sewing Clothes - Clothing Fasteners Kinds

 - Before you decide to cut any button opening, just be sure you measure and also mark positions for buttons in particular when the buttons are flat types.

-- The openings needs to be slightly longer as compared to the diameter of the flat button as well as for round buttons.
-The openings needs to be about 11/4 for the inside measurement.
+- The openings need to be slightly longer as compared to the diameter of the flat button as well as for round buttons.
+The openings need to be about 11/4 for the inside measurement.

 - With the patterns, it is possible to mark the length separately that the buttons should be positioned.
 Mark with chalk, thread, pins or pencil.